klaviyo-labs/Pet-Party-Planner/README.md

 NOTE: Looking inside at `TokenStorage` will show that the `refresh token` is stored encrypted.
 DO NOT STORE THIS PLAIN TEXT; if a `refresh token` is exposed, it can be exploited to create malicious `access tokens`

-The user can disconnect the integration either from Klaviyo or by navigating to the in-app settings page.
-Clicking `Remove Integration` calls the Klaviyo `revoke` endpoint to revoke access and refresh tokens and disconnect the integration.
+The user can disconnect the app either from Klaviyo or by navigating to the in-app settings page.
+Clicking `Remove Integration` calls the Klaviyo `revoke` endpoint to revoke access and refresh tokens and disconnect the app.

 ### Getting the [Klaviyo Public / Site ID](https://help.klaviyo.com/hc/en-us/articles/115005062267)